mark-watson/Racket-AI-book/manuscript/llm.md

 ```
 "content":"Answer: Mary is older than Sam by 5 years."
 ```

+In the next section we will write a simple library to extract data from Llama.cpp server responses.

 ### A Racket Library for Using a Local Llama.cpp server with a Llama2-13b-orca Model